A nearly Blackwell-optimal policy gradient method: Natural gradients of the bias

 \subsection{Practical considerations}

-In model-free RL, we estimate the absorption time $\tabs^{\pi| s_0} \approx \tabshat$, which is held constant for all policies and all initial states for simplicity.
-Larger $\tabshat$ does not necessarily mean lower approximation error in \eqref{equ:fisher_b_sampling} because the process becomes more likely to already enter (and will never escape) the recurrent class.
-Although larger $\tabshat$ may compensate for the ignored terms of \eqref{equ:fisher_b}, the compensation may be excessive.
-Moreover, it yields larger variance in sampling-based approximation.
-In contrast, smaller $\tabshat$ lowers the sample variance with the cost of missing a number (\ie $\tabs^{\pi| s_0} - \tabshat$ ) of expectation terms $\E{S \sim p_\pi^t}{\mat{F}_{a}(\vecb{\theta}, S)}$ and $\E{S \sim p_\pi^\star}{\mat{F}_{a}(\vecb{\theta}, S)}$ in \eqref{equ:fisher_b_sampling}.
+In model-free RL, we estimate the \emph{minimum} absorption time $\tabsminpiso \approx \tabsminhat$, which is held constant for all policies $\pi$ and all initial states $s_0$ for simplicity.
+Larger $\tabsminhat$ does not necessarily yield lower approximation error in \eqref{equ:fisher_b_sampling} because the agent becomes more likely to already visit recurrent states (\ie being absorbed in the recurrent class).
+Although larger $\tabsminhat$ may compensate for the ignored terms of \eqref{equ:fisher_b}, it yields larger variance in sampling-based approximation.
+In contrast, smaller $\tabsminhat$ lowers the sample variance with the cost of missing a number (\ie $\tabsminpiso - \tabsminhat$) of expectation terms $\E{S \sim p_\pi^t}{\famat(\vecb{\theta}, S)}$ and $\E{S \sim p_\pi^\star}{\famat(\vecb{\theta}, S)}$ in \eqref{equ:fisher_b_sampling}.

-Assuming that the process begins at a transient state (\ie $s_0 \in \settrans^\pi$ under any policy $\pi$), we conjecture that setting $\tabshat \gets 2$ is reasonable (for conditioning the bias gradient in \eqref{equ:polparam_update}) in terms of the aforementioned trade-off across most RL environments (see \appref{app:biasopt} for empirical evidence).
+For an agent that begins at a transient state $s_0 \in \settrans^\pi$, we set $\tabsminhat \gets 2$.
 This corresponds to the bias Fisher \eqref{equ:fisher_b_sampling} that consists of a 1-step trajectory Fisher and twice the infinite trajectory Fisher.
-Note that setting $\tabshat \gets 1$ (the lowest because $s_0$ is a transient state) diminishes the involvement of the transition probability as no finite-step trajectory is taken into account in \eqref{equ:fisher_b_sampling}.
+Empirical results (\secref{sec:biasopt}) suggest that this choice is reasonable for the purpose of conditioning the bias gradient in \eqref{equ:polparam_update}.
+Note that setting $\tabsminhat \gets 1$ (the lowest because $s_0$ is transient) diminishes the involvement of the transition probability as no finite-step trajectory is taken into account in \eqref{equ:fisher_b_sampling}.

-The additional experiment results (\appref{app:biasopt}) suggest that the proposed bias Fisher \eqref{equ:fisher_b_sampling} is beneficial in bias optimization.
-As anticipated, the natural bias gradient ($\mat{C} \gets \tilde{\mat{F}}_{b,a}^{(2)}$) outperforms the standard bias gradient ($\mat{C} \gets \mat{I}$) in both exact and stochastic settings.
-It also often surpasses a Newton method that uses the modified Hessian of the bias.